-This Report is prepared in accordance with Appendix 27 to the rules governing the listing of securities on The Stock Exchange of Hong Kong Limited (the "Stock Exchange") (the "Listing Rules") - "Environmental, Social and Governance Reporting Guide" and has complied with "comply or explain" provision in the Listing Rules.
+This Report is prepared in accordance with Appendix C2 to the rules governing the listing of securities on The Stock Exchange of Hong Kong Limited (the "Stock Exchange") (the "Listing Rules") - "Environmental, Social and Governance Reporting Guide" and has complied with "comply or explain" provision in the Listing Rules.
+The Group adheres to the principles of materiality, quantification, balance and consistency to report on its Environmental, Social and Governance ("ESG") measures and performances.

-This Report summarises the performance of the Group in respect of corporate social responsibility in 2021, covering its operating activities which are considered as material by the Group - (i) foundation and construction in Hong Kong ("HK"); (ii) construction in Singapore and Southeast Asia ("SG & Asia"); (iii) property development in Singapore and Southeast Asia and (iv) property development in Hong Kong.
-With the aim to optimise and improve the disclosure requirements in the Report, the Group has taken initiative to formulate policies, record relevant data, implement and monitor measures.
-This Report shall be published both in Chinese and English on the website of Stock Exchange.
+This Report summarises the performance of the Group in respect of corporate social responsibility in 2023, covering its operating activities which are considered as material by the Group - (i) foundation and construction in Hong Kong ("HK"); (ii) construction in Singapore and Southeast Asia ("SG & Asia"); (iii) property development in Singapore and Southeast Asia and (iv) property development in Hong Kong.
+With the aim to optimise and improve the disclosure requirements in the Report, the Group has taken the initiative to formulate policies, record relevant data, and implement and monitor measures.
+This Report shall be published both in Chinese and English on the website of the Stock Exchange.
 Should there be any discrepancy between the Chinese and the English versions, the English version shall prevail.